AmpersandTarski/documentation/syntax/interface.md

   ]
 ```

-To understand this interface, take notice of the following features:
+To understand this interface, take notice of:

 1. The name of this interface is `Person`.
 It follows keyword `INTERFACE`.
 The interface expression of this interface is `I[Person]`.
 It follows the colon behind the name `Person`.
 2. The interface applies to any atom from the _domain of the interface expression_.
 In this example, that would be any atom of type `Person`.
-Let us call this atom `THIS`.
-In the example, `THIS` is `"J. Lovell"`.
+In the example, this is `"J. Lovell"`.
+So, this interface is applied solely to `"J. Lovell"`.
-3. Each pair in the interface expression with `THIS` on the left gets one box in the user interface on your screen.
-In this example, there is but one of such pairs in `I[Person]`.
-That pair is  <`"J. Lovell"`, `"J. Lovell"`>.
-As a result this interface contains one sub-interface.
-The sub-interface applies to the right element of the pair it obtained from the interface expression.
-That is `"J. Lovell"` again, in this example.
 4. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
 5. Each expression at the right of the semicolon specifies which data is presented in the field.
 For this reason it is called the _field expression_ for that field.
-The field expression is evaluated with the root atom on the left.
+5. Each field expression is evaluated with `"J. Lovell"` on the left.
 All atoms at the right are displayed in the field.
 6. The interface is subject to type checking.
 The following relations provide an example for getting a type-correct interface:
 ```
 RELATION personName :: Person * PersonName [UNI] RELATION personStatus :: Person * PersonStatus [UNI] RELATION personEmail :: Person * Email [UNI,TOT]
 RELATION workswith :: Person * Person
 ```
+7. Looking at the example, we can tell that `"J. Lovell"` has one personName (which is `"J. Lovell"`), it has no personStatus, one personEmail and three persons to work with in `RELATION workswith`.

 ## Nesting